 “Well, it’s almost over!” – Chrissy referring to her hospital stay, while Jack and Janet believe she’s talking about her life.

 After hitting her head in the bathtub, a routine check at the hospital results in Jack and Janet thinking Chrissy is about to die.
-Yes, there are many “Three’s Company” episodes featuring misunderstandings, but this one is a classic.
+Yes, there are MANY “Three’s Company” episodes featuring misunderstandings, but this one is an absolute classic.

 #1: “Jack the Ripper”

 “Woof!!!” – A newly empowered, assertive Jack (and, soon enough, Mr. Furley).